With the summer transfer window about to get in full swing, clubs are starting the fight for Nicolas Pepe.

 Asked in an interview in April 2017, when at SCO Angers, about a potential move away from France, Pepe said: “Chelsea.
 It’s a club that makes me dream.
 It’s the only club in England that I would sign for.”

 Squawka suggests: Chelsea

-With that and Hazard’s potential Los Blancos mission in mind, Chelsea would be the smart choice.
-Pulisic and Callum Hudson-Odoi provide far more realistic competition for Pepe than Mane and Salah, while the potential departure of Hazard would leave the Blues in need of a new talisman.
+Pulisic and Callum Hudson-Odoi provide far more realistic competition for Pepe than Mane and Salah, while the departure of Hazard leaves the Blues in need of a new talisman.